SPLC complaint in David v. Signal International, LLC

 The SPLC filed suit on behalf of guest workers from India who were defrauded and exploited in a labor trafficking scheme engineered by a Gulf Coast marine services company, an immigration lawyer and an Indian labor recruiter who lured hundreds of workers to a Mississippi shipyard with false promises of permanent U.S. residency.

-After a seven-year legal battle culminating in a four-week trial, a federal jury awarded $14 million in compensatory and punitive damages to five Indian guest workers in February 2015.
-It found that the company, Signal International, New Orleans lawyer Malvern C. Burnett and India-based recruiter Sachin Dewan engaged in labor trafficking, fraud, racketeering and discrimination.
+After a seven-year legal battle culminating in a four-week trial, a federal jury in New Orleans awarded $14 million in compensatory and punitive damages to five Indian guest workers in February 2015.
+It found that the company, Signal International, and businesses owned by New Orleans lawyer Malvern C. Burnett and India-based recruiter Sachin Dewan engaged in labor trafficking, forced labor, fraud, racketeering and discrimination.
 The jury also found that one of the five plaintiffs was a victim of false imprisonment and retaliation.

 The workers each paid the labor recruiters and a lawyer between $10,000 and $20,000 or more in recruitment fees and other costs after recruiters promised good jobs, green cards and permanent U.S. residency for them and their families.
 Most sold property or plunged their families deeply into debt to pay the fees.